perokvist/event-driven-architecture/scs.md

 With support for both SSI and CSI with a similar approach, you could do quite powerful optimization and choices for your solution.

 To be able to defer loading, "go through caching" with CSI, optimize below the fold etc. you stepped up your mix and match game.
-All with great caching abilities, optimizing for relevant and change rate of content.
+All with great caching abilities, optimizing for relevance and change rate of content.

 ### Performance budgets

 Performance is UX.
 When working in verticals consuming other vertical/teams fragments, doing so within your page expectations might be crucial.

 Introducing performance budgets for mission critical verticals is good to keep good performance.
-This also show the costs for resources, using scripts, parsing javascript etc. This is often an eye opener for time to action, especially on mobile devices.
+This also show the costs for resources, using scripts, parsing javascript etc. This is often an eye opener for time to action, especially for mobile devices.

 [Start Performance Budgeting](https://addyosmani.com/blog/performance-budgets/)